Trust your body, outsmart the marketing:

 This is the underestimated deal-breaker.

-The marketing problem: when everyone says “evidence-based”
+Outsmart the marketing: when everyone says “evidence-based”

 1. Evidence for what?